-This is an introductory course to Improvisational Comedy – an ever growing Art form where the actors make up everything in the moment.
+Improvisational Comedy is an ever growing art form where the actors make up everything in the moment.
 Improv training is arguably one of the most valuable assets you can possess as a TV/Film actor these days.
 This class will teach you how to listen, say YES, embrace uncomfortability and failure, and develop an awareness for comedic timing.

 Calling all littles!
-This weekly class is an energetic and creative environment that focuses on the beginning steps of on-camera work.
-Five to six year old (& mature four year olds) students will explore imagination, play, confidence, and storytelling.
-Each week the kids will practice being in front of the camera while working with a range of new materials.
-This course is a foundation for youth to build confidence and embrace their unique personality as they begin their journey in the creative arts.
+This weekly class is an energetic and creative environment that focuses on the beginning steps of on-camera acting.
+Five to six year old (& mature four year olds) students will explore imagination work, basic scene work, and playful story-telling.
+This course is a foundation for children to build confidence and embrace their unique personality as they begin their journey in the creative arts.

 Catapult Acting, LLC has a 24 hour grace period in which clients can cancel their registration and receive a full refund.
 After 24 hours, a 10% cancellation fee will apply to all registrations.
-If the client chooses to cancel 15-21 days before the event (classes, workshops & camps), a 50% refund will be issued.
+If the client chooses to cancel 15-21 days before the event, a 50% refund will be issued.
 If the registration is cancelled within 14 days of the event, 100% of the payment will be forfeited.
 PLEASE NOTE: There are no refunds for missed, dropped or cancelled classes; should your schedule change once registered and within the cancellation policy.

 In the event that “Shelter in Place” or another quarantine situation should take place, workshops + classes will continue virtually via Zoom.
 The cancellation policy above will still apply.